lune-org/docs/pages/api-reference/luau.md

 #### Parameters

--   `source` Either bytecode or sourcecode
+-   `source` Either luau bytecode or string source code

--   `loadOptions` The load options used when creating a callbable function
+-   `loadOptions` The options passed to luau for loading the chunk

 #### Returns

--   luau function
+-   luau chunk

 ---